 Local Plan Site Town Potential Yield AM trips PM trips

+Former Marchon Site North Whitehaven 532 16 12

 Land at Edgehill Park Whitehaven 510 30 22

 Moor Farm Millom 195 4 3

 Land at Gulley Flatts Egremont 170 10 7

 Land to south of Daleview Gardens Egremont 141 11 8

 Land at West Cumberland Hospital and Homewood Road Whitehaven 127 5 3

 Jacktrees Road Cleator Moor 127 7 5

-Playing Fields Ashlea road Egremont 108 7 5
+Playing Fields, Ashlea Road Egremont 108 7 5

 Back of Grammerscroft Millom 107 2 1

-\ It should be notes that since the TIS was produced most of this site has gained full planning permission and only land for approximately 120 homes remains
+Table 5: Estimated number of trips by bus to/from the 9 largest residential sites( It should be notes that since the TIS was produced most of this site has gained full planningpermission and only land for approximately 120 homes remains)

-- 4.14 It can be seen that the area with the greatest potential demand for bus travel, generated by the Local Plan sites, is in Whitehaven.
-This is in part due to the volume of dwellings proposed in the housing sites and also the existing, relatively high, proportion of bus users in the town. - 4.15 As sites come forward, an assessment of the demand for bus services will need to be undertaken in order to fully understand the potential for improvements to bus infrastructure and services, including Community Transport Initiatives such as Rural Wheels and Muncaster Microbus.
+- 4.20 It can be seen that the area with the greatest potential demand for bus travel, generated by the Local Plan sites, is in Whitehaven.
+This is in part due to the volume of dwellings proposed in the housing sites and also the existing, relatively high, proportion of bus users in the town. - 4.21 As sites come forward, an assessment of the demand for bus services will need to be undertaken in order to fully understand the potential for improvements to bus infrastructure and services, including Community Transport Initiatives such as Rural Wheels and Muncaster Microbus. - 4.22 Where public transport infrastructure, such as bus shelters, are required to support direct access from new Local Plan site developments to the bus network, and new bus routes or an extension/diversion of an existing route it is expected that developers will fund the full cost of the infrastructure works required.
+Bus stop infrastructure and potential bus service requirements are identified in Appendix 1.